zapta/apio-wiki-dev/docs/index.md

 ## Introduction

-Apio is an easy to install and use open source app that allows to develop FPGA designs with ease using simple commands such as `apio lint` to verify the code, `apio sim` to simulate the design, and `apio upload` to build the design and program the FPGA board.
-Apio runs on Mac OSX, Linux and Windows, and currently supports 3 FPGA architectures, 70+ FPGAs, 70+ FPGA boards, and growing.
+**Apio** is an easy-to-install, open-source application that simplifies FPGA development.
+It provides simple commands such as:

+- `apio lint` – to verify the code
+- `apio sim` – to simulate the design
+- `apio upload` – to build the design and program the FPGA board

+Apio runs on macOS, Linux, and Windows.
+It currently supports:

+- 3 FPGA architectures
+- 70+ FPGAs
+- 70+ FPGA boards

+…and the list continues to grow.

-The rest of this page, provides a showcase of a some of Apio's features which are covered in more details in the sections in the sidebar.
-After reviewing it, we recommend starting with the the [Quick start](Quick-start) section.
+This page offers a showcase of some of Apio's features, detailed further in the sidebar sections.
+After reviewing this introduction, we recommend starting with the [Quick start](Quick-start) section.

-> The examples here use the Alhambra-II FPGA board though other supported boards should work just the same.
+> * The examples here use the Alhambra-II FPGA board, though other supported boards should work similarly.

-> Some of logs in the examples below were truncated for clarity.
+> * Some logs in the examples below have been truncated for clarity.

 ## Apio project examples
 Currently there are 60+ project examples that are included with Apio.
 To list them, run the following command: